 At T#2, the data transmission link changes. the UE#1 offloads tasks to the MEC server as the energy consumption of data transmission/reception required by the task offloading (Edata transmission) is significantly lower than energy consumption of local execution (Eprocessing).

-At the same time, the UE#2 decides to perform the XR rendering/AI tasks locally since the energy consumption of local execution (Ecomputing) is significantly lower than the energy consumption of data transmission/reception required by the task offloading (Eprocessing).
+At the same time, the UE#2 decides to perform the XR rendering/AI tasks locally since the energy consumption of local execution (Eprocessing) is significantly lower than the energy consumption of data transmission/reception required by the task offloading (Epdata transmission).

 In other words, the combined energy consumption for both data transmission and processing are minimized for each UE.